Robotics & AI: 2022 Valuation Multiples

 The 36 companies in the fund are all listed on public stock exchanges, and so their financial metrics may differ from younger start-ups introducing innovative technologies, typically considered a high-risk-high-reward investment.

-For example, Dealroom.co estimates Covariant’s valuation between $320m and $480m on an estimated annual revenue of about $10m.
+For example, Dealroom.co estimated Covariant’s valuation between $320m and $480m on an estimated annual revenue of about $10m.
 This would imply a Revenue multiple between 32x and 48x, which would place it in the top 10% of the cohort analysed in this report.

 Similar to Covariant, other private start-ups in the field of AI and Robotics will be priced according to their potential, rather than their latest financial data.
 However, analysing the revenue and EBITDA multiples of their public counterparts allows us to establish a benchmark that can be useful to infer the valuation of a private company.